AdamManhercz/django_project/README.md

 The repository contains the project folder **src**, which has the basic configurations of the django project, including the main setup for the urls.
 The created main Django application folder **food_planner** contains the essential configurations and customizations of the application, such as the **views.py**, **models.py**, **forms.py**, as well as the **rest_views.py** and **serializers.py** files that are enable the REST API design.
 The **management** folder contains the scraping scripts, which fill up the database of the project, the **templates** folder has the HTML and CSS files for the subpages.
 The **users** folder contains the backend for the registration, login and logout process.
 Furthermore, **the Dockerfile** and **docker_compose.yml** are configuring the connection between the project and Docker to create an image, then a container, that ensures to run the application in an independent operating system.
+Using **GitHub Actions**, the **'django-test.yml'** file located in the **'.github/workflows'** folder automates the testing of the application with every push and pull request.
 I used SQLite, the default Django database, as a database for the app.
 Eventually, **requirements.txt** contains all the dependencies that the application needs to be run and used

  ## Notable

  Throughout my project changed, ideas came and went, thus I met lot of supportive and interesting tools within the framework and others that I can connect or use to my application.
-During my journey I discovered the essentials of the Django framework, learned how to handle **static and media files**, how to have the basics to form the design through **HTML and CSS**, set up the **e-mail backend** of the application, how to create **REST API design**, test my units, connect my application with **Docker**.
+During my journey I discovered the essentials of the Django framework, learned how to handle **static and media files**, how to have the basics to form the design through **HTML and CSS**, set up the **e-mail backend** of the application, how to create **REST API design**, test my units, connect my application with **Docker**, also get hint from *CICD* through **GitHub Actions**.
 Furthermore, I tried **Celery** and **Advenced Python Scheduler** for periodic tasks.